Average Cost of Solar Panels in Illinois Homes: A Complete Guide For Homeowner’s

 Final Estimated Cost:

-This demonstrates how incentives can reduce solar costs by nearly half.
+This demonstrates how incentives can reduce solar costs by nearly 40–50% in many cases.

 Monthly Energy Savings